lreimer/go-for-operations/workshop/challenge-2/challenge-2.md

-# Challenge 2 - Kubernetes sidecar with Go
+# Challenge 2 - Kubernetes sidecars with Go

 In this challenge, we will write a sidecar for Kubernetes in Go.
 A sidecar is a container that is a supplement to your application container inside your pod.
 The sidecar shares storage volumes, networking and other things with the application container, thus it can be used for intercepting traffic, sharing files with the application or adding monitoring.